 The 1:1 Diet, previously known as the Cambridge Diet, is a very low-calorie diet (VLCD) where your diet consists purely of a variety of 1:1 Diet products.

 You get to choose a Cambridge Weight Plan consultant who is local to you and you will typically see them once a week for weigh-ins and support.
 They will also help to come up with a personalised plan for you, depending on your starting weight and goals.

 As for what you’ll actually eat, the diet progresses over several stages – so at first, you will only eat 1:1 Diet products, but will slowly work at reintroducing other food as you lose weight.

 Dinner: 1:1 Diet toffee and walnut shake

-- Very quick weight loss.
-Although it varies from person to person, many people have reported losing up to a stone a month while doing the Cambridge diet which can be very motivating.
+Very quick weight loss.
+Although it varies from person to person, many people have reported losing up to a stone a month while doing the 1:1 Diet (and its similar predecessor the Cambridge Diet), which can be very motivating.
 If you can stick to it without cheating, this diet plan will give you impressive results in a short space of time.

-- Support of a consultant.
-The Cambridge diet plan is provided by a network of Cambridge Diet Consultants based throughout the UK.
+Support of a consultant.
+The 1:1 Diet plan is provided by a network of diet consultants based throughout the UK.
 These are people who have personal experience of losing weight on the plan and they’re there to support you on your journey by maintaining your personal records, answering any questions you have and cheering you on all the way.